You’ve had your house on the market for a while now and you’re asking yourself “why isn’t my house selling?”

 This one is related to the previous two tips.
 Your house is full of stuff that is yours.
 When I, the buyer, look around I see your house.
 What you want is for me to see “my” house.
 You need a buyer to be able to imagine the place as theirs.
 You want them to walk around and think about where they will put their vacation pictures and mug collection.
 I know you love your family, but all of your pictures hanging up makes the homebuyer think of you – no good.
 De-personalize the house as much as possible.
 Think about what a furniture catalog looks like.
 Those catalogs are set up in a way that anyone who opens them imagines their life in that room they are looking at.
 That’s what you need to aim for.

 Get on the agent’s case.
 Stay in touch with them and find out what they are doing to move your home.
 Call their bosses, if possible, and let them know you are not happy.
-Make sure they are working for you.
+Make sure your real estate agent is working for you.

 Here’s the deal, all houses have their warts (trust me, they do).
 And we all want our house to sell.
 But when you lie in your description it ticks off the potential buyer.
 You lose all trust and you waste their time.
 When a buyer sees a house where the description is way off they ask themselves “what else is hidden and wrong here?”
 They are going to think the house is much worse than what they see.